US recession risk grows as yield curve inverts

 Well, if you believe the theory that bond markets rule the world, then maybe.

-Amidst all the market exuberance after Trump's trade war truce, a sober warning sign has emerged that all is not well in the US economy.
+Amid all the market exuberance after Trump's trade war truce, a sober warning sign has emerged that all is not well in the US economy.

 US bond markets spoiled the equities party on Wall Street last night as the treasury yield curve inverted – something widely considered an accurate predictor of recession.